 On 20 June 2016, the Selection Committee sent reminders to the GNSO Stakeholder Groups and Constituencies requesting Expressions of Interest from candidates to be submitted by 15 July 2016.

-The Selection Committee has completed its evaluation of the primary and secondary GNSO liaison candidates and submits the list of all applications and the following 4 candidates for GNSO Council consideration in order of ranking: [names to be provided prior to GNSO Council meeting on 21 July following Selection Committee evaluation].
+The Selection Committee has completed its evaluation of the primary and secondary GNSO liaison candidates and submited the list of all applications and the following candidate for GNSO Council consideration: James Gannon.

 RESOLVED:

-The GNSO Council has reviewed the list of all applications and the 4 candidates provided by the Selection Committee and approves [INSERT NAME] as the Primary Liaison and [INSERT NAME] as the Secondary Liaison.
+The GNSO Council has reviewed the list of all applications and the 4 candidates provided by the Selection Committee and approves James Gannon as the Primary Liaison and [INSERT NAME] as the Secondary Liaison.

-The GNSO Council requests that the GNSO Secretariat shall provide to ICANN the two liaison names along with their Expressions of Interest by the deadline of 22 July 2016.
+The GNSO Council requests that the GNSO Secretariat shall provide to ICANN the two liaison names along with their his Expressions of Interest by the deadline of 22 July 2016.

 The GNSO Council requests that the Selection Committee shall engage, if requested, with the ccNSO Selection Committee to evaluate the full slate of CSC members and liaisons.